norswap/norswap.github.io/.factory/posts/2017-06-05-0-effective-action.md

 must try to keep his word, and must manage to pass the policies you desire.

-That's a lot of ifs, but we havent even got to the biggest objection: you actually have no control over wether the candidate gets elected.
+That's a lot of ifs, but we havent even got to the biggest objection: you actually have no control over whether the candidate gets elected.

 Here is a small scenario to illustrate: you live in a town with 1000 people, who all vote; and there are two candidates.
 Let's suppose everyone votes at random,